 The fruits of your labour Take home a 250g jar of local Castlemaine honey and a wealth of knowledge about these amazing little insects and all they do to ensure the pollination of our flowers, fruits and vegetables.

-The kit required Bee suits will be provided but BYO gloves; wear long sturdy pants and closed-toe shoes that cover your ankles.
+The kit required Bee suits and gloves will be provided but wear closed-toe shoes that cover your ankles.
+Gumboots are ideal.